New Staircase Cost

 Concrete and stone are often used in place of the steps in order to increase the durability of the staircase.
 However, these options will substantially increase the final price.

-For example, to fit a straight hardwood staircase with stone laid steps, it will increase the materials price from £800 to around £1,600.
+For example, to fit a straight hardwood staircase with a stone laid step installation, will increase the materials price from £800 to £1,600.
 A glass staircase cost would begin at £2,600, just for a single straight design.

 Staircase Finishing Costs

-Once your new staircase has been installed you then have to consider how you're going to finish you staircase.
+Once your new staircase has been installed, you then have to consider how you're going to finish your staircase.
 Do you want carpet laying, do you want the wood staining?

 Let's take a closer look at the choices: